vt-bekah/Project1/README.md

 ### Job Market
 **Data:** Local Area Unemployment Rates & Job Openings Rates from 2020 through 2022 for target cities gathered through U.S. Bureau of Labor Statistics API ([list of Series IDs](https://www.bls.gov/help/hlpforma.htm)).
 The Local Area Unemployment Statistics (LAUS) program is a federal-state cooperative effort in which monthly estimates of total employment and unemployment are prepared for over 7,600 local areas.
-The job openings rate is computed by dividing the number of job openings by the sum of employment and job openings and multiplying that quotient by 100 at sate level.<br>
+The job openings rate is computed by dividing the number of job openings by the sum of employment and job openings and multiplying that quotient by 100 at sate level.
+Note that the job openings data was not available by state not by city so I used state as the proxy.<br>

 **Results:**
 Considering both local unemployment rates and state job opening rates, Denver Colorado has the best performance out of the target cities.
 ANOVA and T tests were completed to verify differences seen within the charts.